 In Finland, the national policy for media education has been updated.
 The Ministry of Education and Culture published the new policy document, Media Education in Finland, on 16 December 2019 (available in Finnish and English).

-The new national policy will replace the previous document, Good media literacy: National guidelines for 2013-2016, published six years ago.
+The new national policy (links below) will replace the previous document, Good media literacy: National guidelines for 2013-2016, published six years ago.
 The update is a result of a media policy initiative to strengthen media literacy in Finland.